ludinhquan/ludinhquan/README.md

 #### What I'm Up To
 🔧 Studying complex backend architectures and their implementations.
-📈 Experimenting with microservices, serverless, and distributed systems.
+📈 Experimenting with microservices, and distributed systems.
 📚 Deep diving into databases, optimization techniques, and scalability strategies.

 #### Let's Build Something Amazing Together! 🚀✨